 Like all survivors, XC racing has prospered by evolving.
 Long gone are the three-hour mud-fests on non-challenging terrain.
 Courses are now shorter and more demanding, challenging riders and equipment, while pushing the visual aspect to make it more appealing for spectators.

 A typical XC race loop now features punchy climbs, descents worthy of any EWS stage plus more purpose-built features for the TV cameras.
 XC riding and racing is thrilling to watch because it is no longer purely a test of raw fitness; it’s about pushing skill levels and bike handling as much as heart rates.

 Full-suspension Vs hardtail: which makes the best XC race bike?

 We love hardtails at mbr.
 XC race bikes have never been in a better spot, the bikes rising to the challenge of modern courses and the demands of the next generation of racers.

 And while most of the racing elite have smoothly transitioned to 29er full-suspension bikes, if you’re just getting into XC racing, a trusty 29er hardtail is a much more affordable way to get your hands on a lightweight, efficient bike.
-Which is why we have XC 29er race hardtails lined up on the grid for this test.
+Which is why we have several XC 29er race hardtails selected for this list.